-I WOKE UP EARLY, or rather I was woken up early… you can’t sleep with the sun in your face.
-I slept in the ship’s habitation quarters, a penthouse suite, which consisted of a cramped, single bunk, scullery, toilet and sonic shower; beats sleeping outside in the cold, so yes it did feel like a penthouse suite, but I’d left the cabin door open, hence the sunlight on my face.
+I WOKE UP EARLY, or rather I was woken up early—you can’t sleep with the sun in your face.
+I slept in the ship’s habitation quarters.
+A penthouse suite, which consisted of a cramped, single bunk, scullery, toilet and sonic shower.
+Beats sleeping outside in the cold.
+So, yes it did feel like a penthouse suite, but I’d left the cabin door open, hence the sunlight on my face.

-Found a jetpack stored in the ship’s supply cabinet, fits like a glove over my exosuit, but I’m too scared to use it.
+Found a jetpack stored in the ship’s supply cabinet.
+Fits like a glove over my exosuit, but I’m too scared to use it.
 Maybe when I’m feeling more confident that I truly am a bird.

-Who am I kidding.
+Who am I kidding?

 I’d fallen into a cavity and injured my knee and elbow, nothing serious just a few scrapes and bruises.
-I got to my feet, saw a few stars twinkling in front of me, did I hit my head?
+I got to my feet, saw a few stars twinkling in front of me.
+Had I hit my head?
 I was wearing an environmental helmet, so I doubt it.
 Then I saw the deep blue sparkle, a vein of Heridium, actually a node of Heridium, which extruded out of the hole I was in.
 I began to mine in earnest.

 After making a few round trips—my exosuit can only hold so much—it eventually got too dark and even with my helmet’s torch, it was just too dangerous.
-But I’d collected enough Heridium—next morning Iron, that was in abundance.
+But I’d collected enough Heridium.
+Next morning Iron, that was in abundance.